 Here’s how to find out and what to do about it.

-A Step-by-Step Method for the Tactical Use of Scroll Depth
+A Step-by-Step Method for the Tactical Use of Scroll Maps

 Here’s a disciplined approach to determining scroll depth on your pages and leveraging the lessons there to optimize for the desired results.

-Set up a system for determining scroll depth.
+Set up a system for mapping scroll depth.

 Pick a page and determine the goal for that page.